This page explains how imports and exports work in Memorystore for Redis.

 Exporting under high write load

 If you run an export during a period of high write-load your instance memory usage can increase up to 2X, causing the export operation to fail.
 You should perform export operations during periods of low writes.
-To monitor how much Redis data is stored in your instance you can create a dashboard to monitor your memory usage and monitor the instance memory usage metrics with Stackdriver.
+To monitor how much Redis data is stored in your instance you can create a dashboard to monitor your memory usage and monitor the instance memory usage metrics with Google Cloud's operations suite.

 BGSAVE feature of Redis to take a

 snapshot of the data in an instance.
 When executing

 child process to take the snapshot.
 Redis utilizes copy-on-write